 Frequently Asked Questions

-As a non-partisan organization, VoteRiders does not address the politics and policy considerations of the voter ID issue.
-There is a plethora of groups fighting voter ID laws, but we are not one of them.
+Though we acknowledge the restrictive nature of some states' voter ID laws, as a non-partisan organization, VoteRiders does not address the politics and policy considerations of the voter ID issue.
+There are many groups fighting voter ID laws, but we are not one of them.
 What we care about and strive toward is that every eligible voter will be able to vote.
-VoteRiders is focused on helping citizens get their voter IDs by meeting the requirements of their respective state’s laws.
+VoteRiders is focused on helping citizens secure voter ID that meets the requirements of their respective state’s law.

 Check out our list of seven ways you can help ensure eligible citizens have the identification they need in order to vote!
 You can talk to your neighbors and loved ones and make sure they have the ID they need to vote, and offer them a ride to the DMV office if they need to renew or obtain an ID that is valid for voting.
 If you have any questions or require assistance, call our toll-free Voter ID Hotline: 844-338-8743.

 You can also make a 100% tax deductible donation to VoteRiders to ensure that we can continue to provide free voter ID information and assistance for any eligible voter.

 VoteRiders is a non-partisan, 501(c)(3) non-profit organization whose mission is to ensure that all citizens are able to exercise their right to vote.
 Our tax ID EIN is 45-5081831.
 We are participants in GuideStar’s Bronze Certification program, meeting the highest standards of transparency and good practice in nonprofit financial management.